Mistika Boutique is a software-only product for Windows and macOS based on a pay-per-use subscription model.

 As a difference to Mistika Ultima turnkey systems, no hardware or storage connectivity software is included with Mistika Boutique by default.
 The use of Mistika Workstations or Mistika Storage provided by SGO is optional and can be discussed on request.

-Below you will find recommendations for installing Mistika Boutique in your own hardware (for the case of Linux based turnkey systems that are available please read the Mistika Ultima configurations document).
+Below you will find recommendations for installing Mistika Boutique in your own hardware (for the case of Linux based turnkey systems that are available please read the Mistika Ultima configurations document instead).

-We cannot provide any real-time guarantee for computers and storage volumes that are not provided by SGO.
-However, Mistika Boutique is agnostic in terms of many component brands although there are exceptions such as video I/O. Therefore, if your system is fast and stable, then Mistika Boutique should typically behave in a similar way.
+SGO can not provide any real-time guarantee for computers and storage volumes that are not provided by SGO.
+However, Mistika Boutique is agnostic in terms of component brands.
+Therefore, if your system is fast and stable, then Mistika Boutique should typically behave in a similar way.

 MISTIKA BOUTIQUE CONFIGURATIONS